microsoft/semantic-kernel/dotnet/samples/Demos/ProcessWithDapr/README.md

     End((End))
 ```

+### Demo

 1. Build and run the sample.
 Running the Dapr service locally can be done using the Dapr Cli or with the Dapr VS Code extension.
 The VS Code extension is the recommended approach if you want to debug the code as it runs.
-1. When the service is up and running, it will expose a single API in localhost port 5000.
+2. When the service is up and running, it will expose a single API in localhost port 5000.

 #### Invoking the process: